thedynamiclinker/sudocode/principles/Ignore Techniques Overfit to the Problem Statement.md

+Or: The fine line between domain general and domain specific approaches.
+Or: Why problem solving is the opposite of system building.
 Or: Why leetcode is the opposite of software development.
 Or: Why mathematics education is the opposite of mathematics.

-Or: Why problem solving is the opposite of system building.
+---

 Unlike homework problems, real world problems have flexible problem statements.